pulb/mailnag-messagingmenu-plugin/README.md

 # mailnag-unity-plugin
-Plugin that integrates [Mailnag](https://github.com/pulb/mailnag) in Ubuntu's messaging menu.
+Plugin that integrates [Mailnag](https://github.com/pulb/mailnag) in the MessagingMenu indicator.
+The MessagingMenu indicator is currently available for the following desktops:
+ - Ubuntu Unity
+ - Elementary Pantheon
+ - XFCE
+ - GNOME 3

 ## Installation